aredn/documentation/arednGettingStarted/node_admin.rst

 |

-If you are using *Mikrotik hAP ac* or *GL.iNET* devices, those multiport nodes have the appropriate VLANs preconfigured by the AREDN |trade| firmware.
+If you are using *Mikrotik hAP ac* or *GL.iNET* devices, those multiport nodes have the appropriate VLANs preconfigured by the AREDN® firmware.
 If you are using any other type of node, then you will need to configure a separate VLAN-capable switch.
 Set your VLAN-capable network switch to appropriately tag traffic from the Internet with *VLAN 1* before sending it to your node.
 This allows your node to properly identify the traffic as coming from the Internet to its WAN interface.
 See the equipment manual for your smart switch to determine how to configure these settings.

 .. image:: _images/admin-tunnel-1.png
    :alt: Admin Tunnel Settings 1